(I may earn a small commission from the products mentioned in this post.)

 If you did not have much range of motion before TKR, work towards getting back to your previous range of motion and be happy with every degree you increase past that mark.

 I believe that slacking off during the first few weeks after surgery will result in having a reduction in your range of motion.
-Work through the pain if you can tolerate it and listen to the recommendations of your doctor.
+Work through the pain if you can tolerate it and listen to the recommendations of your doctor and physical therapist.

 The Muscle Mass Around My Knee